Michell Instruments

-Michell Instruments consists of a group of eight operating companies located in the UK, France, Netherlands, Germany, Italy, USA, China and Japan.
+Michell Instruments consists of a group of eight operating companies located in the UK, France, Netherlands, Germany, Italy, US, China and Japan.
 The group is involved in the design, manufacture and sale of a wide variety of industrial instrumentation including relative humidity, dew point, moisture in gases and liquids and oxygen analysis.

 History

-The original company, Michell Instruments Ltd, was formed in 1974 in Cambridge, England by Andrew Michell.
+The original company, Michell Instruments Ltd, was formed in 1974 in Cambridge, England, by Andrew Michell.
 In co-operation with scientists at Cambridge University, Michell developed a novel aluminium oxide dew-point sensor based on the thin-film capacitance principle originally proposed by Dr A C Jason et al. at the Torry Research Institute, Aberdeen, UK in the 1950s.

-Around 1980 Michell Instruments Ltd was awarded a contract by the EC Bureau of Reference to develop an international Transfer Standard Dewpoint Hygrometer to provide traceability for European humidity laboratories against the Two Pressure Humidity Generator and Primary Gravimetric Hygrometer operated by the National Bureau of Standards, Washington DC, USA (now known as NIST).
+Around 1980 Michell Instruments Ltd. was awarded a contract by the EC Bureau of Reference to develop an international Transfer Standard Dewpoint Hygrometer to provide traceability for European humidity laboratories against the Two Pressure Humidity Generator and Primary Gravimetric Hygrometer operated by the National Bureau of Standards, Washington DC, US (now known as NIST).
 The project was completed successfully and led to the launch of Michell’s range of chilled mirror dew point meters.

 In 1982 the Company moved from its original premises in Covent Garden, Cambridge, to a larger factory in Nuffield Close, Cambridge.
 In 1984 Michell was selected by the National Physical Laboratory (United Kingdom) to supply a Transfer Standard Dewpoint Hygrometer (model S4000) to its newly built national humidity standard, comprising a Two-Temperature Humidity Generator and a Primary Gravimetric Hygrometer, both built and commissioned by SIRA.

 The laboratory accreditation arm of NPL, known at the time as NAMAS and now renamed UKAS (United Kingdom Accreditation Service) launched its humidity laboratory accreditation programme in 1986 and Michell’s Cambridge laboratory was the first to be accredited under the scheme.
 It remains accredited to date to UKAS, recognised globally through EAL and other institutions, for the calibration of dewpoint sensors, relative humidity sensors and associated temperature measurement devices.
 In 1989 Michell Ltd achieved BS5750 quality accreditation, which later came under the ISO umbrella as ISO9000 series.